 The application server is connected to the database through an internal LAN with no firewalls, for increased connection speed.

 Turnstiles and cash registers need to forward information regarding QR codes through the internet.

+Traefik has been chosen as an open-source load balancer, referenced in the link in point 7) References.

 Runtime view: